Consumer debt and arrears

 Whatever you do, have a realistic idea of your budget and how much you can really afford in repayments, before you sign up to anything.
 It’s worth shopping around online for a good deal, for example on moneysupermarket.
 There is also lots of useful information on the Money Saving Expert website.

-If you have borrowed money from a high interest lender, such as a payday loan, and are not managing to pay back what you owe, please see our Breaking Free from Payday Loan Debt leaflet.
+If you have borrowed money from a high interest lender, such as a payday loan, and are not managing to pay back what you owe, please see this useful information from Citizens’ Advice.

 Debt you don’t owe